michael-collins/3d-modeling-rendering-animation-sp18--oer/_exercises/maya-arnold-ibl/maya-arnold-ibl.md

 asset-path: /assets/exercise-downloads
 ---

-In this exercise, you will practice uv mapping, lighting, and rendering.
-There are different tutorials and exercise submission requirements for three experience levels.
-Choose the experience level that matches your own.
+In this exercise, we will explore two different rendering techniques.

 # Learning Resources